Larry Roy: Appeals and clemency bid

 In March 1996, two years after he was condemned to death row, Larry Roy filed an appeal to the Louisiana Supreme Court against his murder conviction and death sentence, and the first hearing for oral arguments was set on April 9, 1996.
 On October 4, 1996, the Louisiana Supreme Court dismissed Roy's appeal.

 In March 1997, Roy appealed to the U.S. Supreme Court, seeking to overturn his murder convictions.
 On April 22, 1997, the U.S. Supreme Court rejected Roy's appeal.
 Afterwards, an execution date was set for Roy, whose death sentence was scheduled to be carried out on October 22, 1997, but the execution date was staved off for legal reasons.
 An indefinite stay of execution was later granted in July 1998.

 In May 1999, Roy applied for a new trial in his case.
 In August 1999, Roy lodged another appeal to revoke his death sentence.
 By April 2000, Roy was still in the process of appealing his death sentence, which made it unlikely that he would be executed in the near future.

-On April 11, 2002, Roy filed another appeal and it was set for heading on October 7, 2002.
+On April 11, 2002, Roy filed another appeal and it was set for hearing on October 7, 2002.
 However, by 2023, Roy's death sentence remained in place.

 In 2023, Louisiana Governor John Bel Edwards, nearing the end of his term, publicly declared for the first time his opposition to the death penalty and his advocacy for its abolition in the state.
 However, on May 24, 2023, the Louisiana legislature voted against a bill that would have ended capital punishment in the state.
 In June 2023, a month later, except for one condemned prisoner, Larry Roy and the remaining 55 death row inmates filed clemency petitions in hopes of having their death sentences commuted to life imprisonment by Edwards before the end of his term as governor.
 These petitions were subsequently reviewed by the Louisiana Board of Pardons and Committee on Parole.

 In July 2023, however, the Board rejected all 56 clemency petitions, ruling that the inmates were ineligible due to the timing of their filings, as they had been submitted too soon after recent judicial rulings on appeals (clemency petitions could only be filed at least one year after the final appeal ruling).
 In October 2023, the Board also denied further clemency requests from five death row inmates, including Antoinette Frank.

 Meanwhile, Roy's clemency hearing was set to commence on November 8, 2023.
 Roy's then girlfriend Sally Richard, who survived the same attack that took her ex-husband's life, expressed her fear at the possibility of the commutation of Roy's death sentence, and stated that Roy deserved to be executed.
-Sally Richard's cousin Traneisha Harlan was also angered at the clemency process and hoped for more consideration of the victims' families.

 On November 8, 2023, Roy's application for a clemency hearing was denied.